keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 `latex.js` has a built-in hyphenation engine that is often too aggressive for academic text, leading to awkward breaks.

-- **The Config**: We explicitly instantiate the generator with `{ hyphenate: false }`.
+- **The Configuration**: We explicitly instantiate the generator with `{ hyphenate: false }`.
 This forces the browser to handle text wrapping, which is generally superior and more predictable.

 ---